etiennevanderpoel/ocvpn/README.md

 Features:

-    Open VPN Connection: Establish a secure VPN connection using openconnect, with 'support' for two-factor authentication (2FA).
+    Opem: Establish a secure VPN connection using openconnect.
+Works where 2FA is required as well.
-    Close VPN Connection: Safely close an active VPN connection and restore network settings.
+    Close: Safely close an active VPN connection and restore network settings.
-    Check VPN Status: Check if a VPN connection is active and if the associated network interface is up.
+    Status: Check if a VPN connection is active and if the associated network interface is up.
-    Customisable: the scripts *ocvpnup* and *ocvpndown* can be edited for a specific user, VPN group, and VPN URL, so that you only need to call these scripts (without options) open and close the VPN connection.
+    Customisable: All 3 scripts can be edited for a specific user, VPN group, and VPN URL.
-    Network interface management: attempts to do a clean VPN setup and teardown.
+        Ideally you should edit *ocvpnup* and *ocvpndown*, so that you only need to run these two scripts.
-    The latest (2023+) versions of VPN servers also use 2FA.
-This script handles this as far as it could be tested.
+    Cleanup: attempts to do a clean VPN setup and teardown.

 Note on prompts: